Taboo: Examples

 Albert Schweitzer wrote a chapter about taboos of the people of Gabon.
 As an example, it was considered a misfortune for twins to be born, and they would be subject to many rules not incumbent on other people.

 In religion and mythology

 According to Joseph Campbell, taboos are used in religion and mythology to test a person's ability to withhold from violating a prohibition given to them.
-Should one fail the test and violate a taboo, they would be subsequently punished or will face the consequences of their actions.
-It is important to note, however, that taboos are not societal prohibitions (such as incest); rather, the use of taboo in these stories relates to its original meaning of "prohibition": for example, a character could be prohibited from looking, eating, and speaking or uttering a certain word.
+Should one fail the test and violate a taboo, they will be subsequently punished or face the consequences of their actions.
+Taboos are not societal prohibitions (such as incest); rather, the use of taboo in these stories relates to its original meaning of "prohibition": for example, a character could be prohibited from looking, eating, and speaking or uttering a certain word.